 EVS coded speech is transmitted via the same channel capacity as previous voice codecs; and, as with HD-voice, EVS does not free up any network capacity.
 The sole purpose of this huge investment is to improve voice quality and user perception and therewith overall customer satisfaction with voice telephony services.
 EVS underlines the importance of voice telephony in operating networks and doing business in 2017 and beyond.

-In my next post about enhanced voice telephony, read how we measure the new voice codec EVS, how the end user perceived it, and how it works.
+In my next post about enhanced voice telephony, read how we measure the new voice codec EVS, how the end user perceives it, and how it works.

 Until then, take the call, stay connected, and get a glimpse into the first real live network EVS measurements conducted together with our partner NET CHECK.